tagaoglu/Mutant_identification/README.md

-# Pipeline to identify mutations from NGS data
+# Pipeline to identify potential causative mutations for a certain phenotype

 Below you can find descriptions of the scripts in this repository: